-There are 95% decline fewer hedgehogs now than there were in the 1950s and some experts predict they could be extinct in the next ten years!
-We need your help to find out how Worcestershire's hedgehogs are doing...
+There are 95% fewer hedgehogs now than there were in the 1950s and we need your help to find out how Worcestershire's hedgehogs are doing.

 Hedgehogs live in gardens, woodland edges, hedgerows, grasslands, parks and cemeteries and can travel between 1-2km every night.
-So if you're lucky enough to see one in your garden, it will be visiting all of your neighbours too.
+If you're lucky enough to see one in your garden, it will be visiting all of your neighbours too.

 Hedgehogs are particularly fond of slugs and snails so if you've got a garden they should be your best friend.
 They're also partial to beetles, earthworms and caterpillars; if you want to see hedgehogs you’ll need lots of creepy crawlies!

 Since 2015, we’ve had more than 700 responses to our request for sightings of hedgehogs in Worcestershire and we’ve been working closely with Worcestershire Biological Records Centre to see how our hedgehogs are doing.

 A quick look at the responses shows that whilst hedgehogs are fairly widespread, they’re quite thinly scattered.
 Those in our most of major towns appear to doing okay but there are fewer sightings in Stourport and Bewdley and in the west of the county (Tenbury, Abberley, Martley and surrounding areas) than there had been previously.
 Happily, some areas that previously had scarce records of hedgehogs in the east of the county (Harvington, the Lenches, Inkberrow and surrounding areas) now have more dots on our maps.

 We'd love to be able to work out whether our hoggy gaps are genuine holes in hedgehog populations or are simply down to people not sending in their records.
 Why not record your hoggy sighting below...